GEC-git/AptaMat/README.md

 - [RNAlign2D](https://github.com/tomaszwozniakihg/rnalign2d) : please ensure that the program is correctly installed.

 When the chosen alignment algorithm is correctly installed, you will need:
-- to decomment/comment the chosen imported API imported from line 13.
+- to decomment/comment the chosen API module imported from line 13.
 - to decomment the chosen function from line 228 as instructed by the commented line.
-- to decomment from line 255 as instructed by the commented line.
+- to decomment from line 296 as instructed by the commented line.

 Both in the clustering/clustering_AptaMat.py file.